TAP-LLM/SplitFedLLM/README.md

 ## Notices
-Note that the FedGLM folder contains the training scheme based on the flower framework and ChatGLM-6B, and FedGLM-LLaMA contains the training scheme based on the flask communication framework and LLaMA-7B, and the details of the operation can be referred to the readme file in each folder.
-We recommend the use of FedGLM in preference to FedGLM-LLaMA because the communication abilty of flower framework is more stable. furthermore, the  FedGLM supports both Chinese and English corpus learning, but FedGLM-LLaMA is more suitable for learning English corpus.
+Please note that the FedGLM folder contains training solutions based on the flower framework and ChatGLM-6B, while the FedGLM-LaMA folder contains training solutions based on the flask communication framework and LLaMA-7B, for details, please refer to the readme file in each folder.
+We recommend using FedGLM because the communication capability of the flower framework is more stable.
+In addition, FedGLM supports training with both Chinese and English, but FedGLM-LaMA is more suitable for training English.

 ## Reference
 If you find this repository useful or our work is related to your research, please kindly cite it: